 - We’re a gaming group, not a hook-up app so please don’t post about your sex life.

-We expect our members to represent their true selves and may remove or investigate suspicious accounts or activity.
+We expect our members to represent their true selves and may investigate and remove inauthentic accounts and activity.

 Please keep posts related to games, sci-fi and other geeky topics.